thep0y/python-black/README.md

 }
 ```

+This can also be toggled via `Preferences > Package Settings > Python Black > Format On Save`.

 #### 3 Create Black Configuration File

 You can quickly generate a black configuration file for the current project.